Aparnaakk/festivAI/README.md

  To run Festiv.AI:

- 1. Download the repository run the main.py
+ 1. Download the repository

+ 2. Download the VGG16 weights from https://drive.google.com/open?id=0B3s6MjhdBGh_VFZtVDFSSzNDYmc and save it in the repository

+ 3. Run the main.py

  ![alt text](input.png "Input")

- 2. Save the content image in the repository and specify the path of the content image
+ 4. Save the content image in the repository and specify the path of the content image

- 3. Input the name of the festival accordingly- diwali, halloween, valentine
+ 5. Input the name of the festival accordingly- diwali, halloween, valentine

  FOR VALENTINES DAY: